Quietly, with no fanfare, one group of employees is working hard to make a significant impact during these interesting times.

 Amy Bennett – Community Services

 Amy Bennett is the Assistant Recreation Manager for Community Services.
 Bennett is being recognized for her commitment to success.
 “She has shown a willingness to go the extra mile,” Director of Community Services Chris Tribble said, “Her hard work and dedication to the Southlake Way was a huge factor in our current success to the Champions Club.”
-This past year, Bennett served as the project manager for the ActiveNet Implementation team, developed multiple Standard Operating Procedures for Champions Club and was instrumental in the hiring, onboarding and training of well over 100 new staff members in Community Services.
+This past year, Bennett served as the project manager for the ActiveNet Implementation team.
+She also developed multiple Standard Operating Procedures for Champions Club and was instrumental in the hiring, onboarding and training of well over 100 new staff members in Community Services.
 She has assisted in the development and execution of audits for fiscal accountability and ensured that the team was well-prepared for the opening of Champions Club.
 “We would not be where we are today without her contributions this year,” Tribble said, “She has worked her way up in this organization and I am proud of what she brings to the table.”

 Kodi Wilder – Finance & Technology